wp-plugins/pricing-deals-for-woocommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Dynamic Pricing, Wholesale Pricing,  BOGO Deals and more - Pricing Deals do any kind of deal you can think of!
+Dynamic Pricing, Wholesale Pricing,  BOGO Deals and more - Pricing Deals can do any kind of deal you can think of!

 == Description ==